loganbrenningmeyer/c-cube-printer/README.md

 ## buildCube

 Returns an array of the 8 vertices of a cube nested in the first octant with the specified length.
-The cube has space on all sides equal to 1 more than the max distance the cube could reach while rotating:
+The cube has space on all sides equal to 1 more than the max distance the cube could reach while rotating.
+Each cube is numbered 0-7 in the order that it is stored in the array.
+This ordering will be important to remember later when drawing lines between the proper vertices after rotation.
 ![buildCube](https://user-images.githubusercontent.com/26773050/192680347-df1fdb52-b95a-479b-bfd4-ac8c48254336.png)

 ## rotateCube